tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

   - Microsoft SQL Server

 ---
 This blog is to share and highlight some of the tips and tricks that I’ve learned while using SQL Server the last few years.
 Some of these are code oriented, database design, or performance oriented, while others focus on personal development.
-Hopefully you&#8217;ll learn at least one thig from this blog.
+Hopefully you'll learn at least one thig from this blog.

 ## You don’t have to type out the columns